dvansoye/Git-Obsidian/prompt-portfolio/epimetheusPrompt.md

 - Create the sections below.

  ```
+This report was created by Epimetheus on behalf of Darren Van Soye.
+Darren and I are working together to [[Humans + Al]] to help him focus his attention on the areas of [[🧩Leverage|high-leverage]] with the overarching goal of [[Transcendence]].
+The report (along with other information) is used by another prompt - Prometheus to find relevant and high-leverage content for Darren's areas of interest.

+I am using {include the version number of the prompt found in the frontmatter} of epimetheusPrompt.

+Status Report for the diary entries between {first date} to {last date}.

 # Accomplishments

 What have I accomplished?

+This section includes everything I accomplished during the period included.
 1. '- [ ]` means I didn't complete it.
 2. `- [X]` means I did complete it.
 3. Sometimes I write some commentary about tasks that I have completed after the ✅.
 This commentary is usually very short but can contain important information.
 In some cases, I check it off as complete but then write in the commentary that I didn't complete it.
 I've decided not to do it and I don't want to look at it anymore.